minhtoan-tran/Micromouse-tiny-smart-turtles-version1/Micromouse-tiny-smart-turtles-v1/README.md

 # Micromouse TST - Tiny Smart Turtles (Version 1)

-**Tiny Smart Turtles** is an Arduino-based Micromouse project that implements the classic BFS Floodfill algorithm for autonomous maze solving.
+**Tiny Smart Turtles** is a Micromouse project that implements the classic BFS Floodfill algorithm for autonomous maze solving.
 The system incorporates infrared sensors for wall detection, motor encoders for distance tracking, and a PID controller to ensure straight movement and precision turns.

 ![Robot Image](pics/mimao.jpg)